 Make A List

+The last tip on How to Overcome Body Image Insecurities is to make a list.
 This is not a truth but an exercise that will start you on the journey of overcoming body insecurities.
 Make a list of everything you love about yourself.
-Don’t just write about the physical things.
+Don’t just write about physical things.
 Because you are not just physical.

 You are beautiful inside and out.
 List the things you like that makes you the person you are.
 List at least 10 things.
 Then carry that list with you as a reminder of who you are.
 When you run into that person who has the “perfect” arms or the hair of your dreams.
 You will remember the things that make you smile about yourself.

-If this post inspire you don’t forget to comment and leave some love.
+If this post inspires you don’t forget to comment and leave some love.
 While you’re at it sign up for our newsletter you’ll be glad you did.
 Last, just go ahead and follow us on Instagram or pin with us on Pinterest.
+And check out our latest post here.